NUMSC-CoreFacility/sharedLabSpace/liquidnitrogen.md

 ---
 # Introduction

 OGL has updated our liquid nitrogen use policy.
-In order to ensure the security of the OGL collection, only OGL staff may dispense LN2.
-We are happy to dispense it for you!
-If you need LN2, please make your request in person or via email at least 24 hours in advance.
-We will dispense it for you in 5-liter increments.

-If you plan to use a large volume of LN2 or will need it multiple times in a week, please let us know a week in advance.
-This gives us time to order an additional tank, as necessary.

-To help defray costs, MSC community members will be asked to replace a 230 liter tank after each fifth 5-liter dewar used.
+To get LN2 during the COVID-19 shut down, contact Rosie Falco (r.falco@northeastern.edu) and Hannah Appiah-Madson (h.appiah-madson@northeastern.edu) at least 2 days before you need it!
+Do not dispense LN2 if you have not recieved approval from Rosie and Hannah!

 ## Purposes:
 - Sample transport, nucleotide extractions, field sampling